 Hi there, my name is Heather Harrison.
-I am more than thrilled to be a part of this amazing community of Mixed Greens and Camp Ever Greens!
-I am the Director/Counselor every day at Camp Ever Greens and a substitue at Mixed Greens.
+I am more than thrilled to be a part of this amazing community of Mixed Greens!
+I completed my teacher training hours at Mixed Greens years ago, was the Director/Counselor at Camp Ever Greens for about 5 years, and have been a teacher at the OG for about 8 years now!
+I am excited to focus fully this year on the OG campus and crew!
 Ever since I was a little girl, I have always had a passion for the outdoors.
-Gardening, camping, and running cross country were a few of my favored activities.
+Gardening, camping, and running cross country were a few of my favorite activities.
 I have also had an extreme connection with animals, always training my dogs’ basic obedience and specialty tricks as well.
-I was also a very active FFA (Future Farmers of America) member in the Campbell, CA Chapter competing in speech competitions and raising and showing animals, receiving 2 blue ribbons.
-I raised three pigs, a lamb, two turkeys and shared a steer with a fellow FFA member!
+I was a very active FFA (Future Farmers of America) member in the Campbell, CA Chapter, competing in speech competitions and raising and showing animals, receiving 2 blue ribbons…I raised three pigs, a lamb, two turkeys and shared a steer with a fellow FFA member!

 One of my greatest memories when I was younger was attending science camp.
 Remembering how much joy it brought me singing songs and learning about the earth around me fascinated me and I am so excited to be given the opportunity to share that same joy with other children.